← Back to BlogHealth

 What is Feline Gastritis?

-Feline gastritis is inflammation of the gastric mucosa.
-It is classified as acute or chronic, each with different causes and management strategies.
-According to Cornell Feline Health Center, a significant portion of feline vomiting is related to gastritis, and accurate cause identification is key to preventing recurrence.
+Feline gastritis is inflammation of the stomach lining.
+It comes in two forms — acute and chronic — and each has different causes and management needs.
+According to Cornell Feline Health Center, a large portion of cat vomiting is gastritis-related, and identifying the cause is key to preventing it from coming back.

 Feline Gastritis